-The teams take a collaborative approach:
+The centers take a collaborative approach:

 - Basic scientists study how cells become cancer.